laylow2021/transaction-gan/README.md

 # Transaction GAN

-This project provides an end-to-end workflow for analysing, transforming, and generating synthetic financial transaction data using a lightweight Generative Adversarial Network (GAN) implemented entirely with the Python standard library.
+This project provides an end-to-end workflow for analysing, transforming, and generating synthetic financial transaction data using the SDV PyTorch-based Conditional Tabular GAN (CTGAN).
 It includes:

 - Exploratory analysis utilities for numeric and categorical transaction features.
 - A preprocessing pipeline that standardises numeric fields and one-hot encodes categorical attributes.
-- A pure Python GAN for modelling transaction patterns and generating new samples without external dependencies.
+- A CTGAN implementation (via `sdv.single_table.CTGANSynthesizer`) that respects categorical dependencies and hierarchical groupings.
 - Evaluation helpers that compare summary statistics between real and synthetic datasets.
 - A command line interface and automated tests to validate the pipeline.